aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/_index.md

 ---
-title: How to Export CAD: PDF and SVG Export Options
+title: How to Export CAD to PDF and SVG Export Options
 linktitle: CAD to PDF and SVG Export Options
 second_title: Aspose.CAD Java API
 description: Learn how to export CAD files using Aspose.CAD for Java—convert CAD to PDF, export CAD to SVG, and perform DWG to PDF/A conversion with ease.